mainej/schema-voyager/doc/sources.md

 ```

 `schema-voyager.cli/ingest` then processes this data to derive missing properties.
-Since it wasn't set explicitly by prior sources, Schema Voyager derives that `:person/given-name` is part of the `:person` aggregate.
+Since `:db.schema/part-of` wasn't set explicitly by prior sources, Schema Voyager derives that `:person/given-name` is part of the `:person` aggregate.

 ```clojure
 [{:db/ident              :person/given-name